-The following back issues of PRAXIS are available for \$25 per issue, including shipping and handling, or for \$20 per issue if purchased with a three-issue subscription.
-PRAXIS can also be purchased online at www.praxisjournal.net or at www.amazon.com.
+The following back issues of PRAXIS are available for \$25 per issue, including shipping and handling, or for \$20 per issue if purchased as a three issue package.
+PRAXIS can be purchased online at praxisjournal.net or at amazon.com.